shane-kercheval/misc-projects/attribution-window-effects/attribution-window-simulation.md

 distribution), then that person will get the full effect of the lift of the variant (i.e. they will get `100%` (top of the curve) of the `7.00%` lift).
-On the other hand, if the person converts 30 days after seeing the experiment, they experience very litle lift from the experiment (the lift is not quite `0%`, but close.)
+On the other hand, if the person converts 30 days after seeing the experiment, they experience very little lift from the experiment (the lift is not quite `0%`, but close.)

 The the rate of the diminishing effect of an experiment is large assumption of this simulation.
 This is my best guess at a reasonable